dgJacks0n/envDocument/README.md

 and/or formatting (for example with knitr::kable())

 # Changes
 Update in v2.2 adds information on the git commit, tag and status for the calling script.

+Version V_2.2.02 fixes an error that caused script paths to be truncated in reports generated on windows systems and includes documentation clean-up in preparation for a CRAN release.

+V_2.2.02 passes all CRAN checks except for the non-standard license.

 # Installation
 Either download the current .tar.gz file from the [packageReleases](packageReleases) directory or use the following R console command: